lyd0527/mInDel/doc/Additional.md

+##Additional:
-##Additional: Subroutine may be also run as separate program for different purposes.
+Subroutines may be also run as separate programs for different purposes.
-###Scripts under bin/ directory
+###Subroutines under bin/ directory
 - trim_paired.sh
 - trim_single.sh
 - de_novo_assembly_454